-The University of Arizona College of Medicine-Phoenix uses a web-based scheduling system, Oasis.
-Oasis maintains site information, student schedules, course catalog, and various other details that are pertinent to the clinical rotations.
-Oasis has detailed, up to the minute course information and allows students to request schedule changes.
+COM-P uses a web-based scheduling system, OASIS.
+OASIS maintains site information, student schedules, course catalog, and various other details that are pertinent to the clinical rotations.
+OASIS has detailed, up-to-the-minute course information and allows students to request schedule changes.
 All students will use this resource for any scheduling purpose throughout their 3rd and 4th year of clinical rotations.
-Oasis can be accessed on the web address: OASIS
+OASIS can be accessed on the web address: OASIS